turingschool-examples/viewing_party_solo_completed/README.md

 # Viewing Party Solo - Base Repo

-This is the base repo for the [Viewing Party Solo project](https://backend.turing.edu/module3/projects/viewing_party_solo) used for Turing's Backend Module 3.
+This is the COMPLETED repo for the [Viewing Party Solo project](https://backend.turing.edu/module3/projects/viewing_party_solo) used for Turing's Backend Module 3.

 ### About this Project